 3.7.1.
-As part of its registration and sponsorship of Registered Names in the Donuts TLDs, Registrar shall submit complete data as required by technical specifications of the Registry System that are made available to Registrar from time to time.
-Registrar hereby grants Donuts a non-exclusive, non-transferable, limited license to such data for propagation of and the provision of authorized access to the Donuts TLD zone files and as otherwise reasonably required in Donuts’ operation of the Donuts registries.
+As part of its registration and sponsorship of Registered Names in the Identity Digital TLDs, Registrar shall submit complete data as required by technical specifications of the Registry System that are made available to Registrar from time to time.
+Registrar hereby grants Identity Digital a non-exclusive, non-transferable, limited license to such data for propagation of and the provision of authorized access to the Identity Digital TLD zone files and as otherwise reasonably required in Identity Digitals’s operation of the Identity Digital registries.

 3.7.2.
-Registrar shall connect to the Registry System via the host names provided by Donuts in the Registrar Access Guide attached hereto as Exhibit C and not utilizing the IP address directly; provided, however, Registrar may temporarily connect via IP address while host names are not resolvable.
+Registrar shall connect to the Registry System via the host names provided by Identity Digital in the Registrar Access Guide attached hereto as Exhibit C and not utilizing the IP address directly; provided, however, Registrar may temporarily connect via IP address while host names are not resolvable.

 3.7.3.
-Donuts is entitled to, at any time, verify (a) the truth, accuracy, and completeness of any information provided by the Registrant to Donuts (the “Registrant Information”), whether directly, through any of the Registrars of record or otherwise; and (b) the compliance by the Registrant with the applicable Registry Policies.
-The Registrar and Registrant shall fully comply and cooperate with Donuts in connection with such verification and furnish all available documentation as Donuts may reasonably require to complete the verification.
+Identity Digital is entitled to, at any time, verify (a) the truth, accuracy, and completeness of any information provided by the Registrant to Identity Digital (the “Registrant Information”), whether directly, through any of the Registrars of record or otherwise; and (b) the compliance by the Registrant with the applicable Registry Policies.
+The Registrar and Registrant shall fully comply and cooperate with Identity Digital in connection with such verification and furnish all available documentation as Identity Digital may reasonably require to complete the verification.
 Registrar shall comply with ICANN’s Privacy and Proxy Registrations certifications, including without limitation those related to the escrow and disclosure of contact information in certain situations.
-Failure to follow such ICANN specifications may result in Donuts limiting Registrar’s ability to use such proxy and privacy services in the Donuts TLDs.
+Failure to follow such ICANN specifications may result in Identity Digital limiting Registrar’s ability to use such proxy and privacy services in the Identity Digital TLDs.

 3.7.4.
-Registrar shall submit any corrections or updates to the Registrant Information, or any information relating to it, to Donuts in a timely manner.
+Registrar shall submit any corrections or updates to the Registrant Information, or any information relating to it, to Identity Digital in a timely manner.

 3.8.
 Security.

 3.8.1.
 Registrar shall develop and employ in its domain name registration business all necessary technology and technical, physical, and administrative measures to ensure that its connection to the Registry System is secure and that all data exchanged between Registrar’s system and the Registry System shall be protected to avoid unintended disclosure of information.
-Registrar shall employ the necessary measures to prevent its access to the Registry System and data contained therein granted hereunder from being used to: (i) access the Registry System without Donuts’ authorization and/or to access, modify, acquire, or misuse the Registry System or data contained therein; (ii) electronic transmission, including without limitation email or fax, of mass unsolicited, commercial advertising or solicitations to entities other than its own existing customers; or (iii) enable high volume, automated, electronic processes that send queries or data to the Registry System, any other registry operated under an agreement with ICANN, or any ICANN Accredited Registrar, except as reasonably necessary to register domain names or modify existing registrations.
-In addition, Donuts may require other reasonable security provisions to ensure that the Registry System is secure and stable.
+Registrar shall employ the necessary measures to prevent its access to the Registry System and data contained therein granted hereunder from being used to: (i) access the Registry System without Identity Digital’s authorization and/or to access, modify, acquire, or misuse the Registry System or data contained therein; (ii) electronic transmission, including without limitation email or fax, of mass unsolicited, commercial advertising or solicitations to entities other than its own existing customers; or (iii) enable high volume, automated, electronic processes that send queries or data to the Registry System, any other registry operated under an agreement with ICANN, or any ICANN Accredited Registrar, except as reasonably necessary to register domain names or modify existing registrations.
+In addition, Identity Digital may require other reasonable security provisions to ensure that the Registry System is secure and stable.